 - Cohort Four: December 2019, to February 2020

 Each cohort will receive two days of training at the beginning of their quarter, touching on all things related to climate change and climate action in the city of Ottawa.
 From there, each cohort will be mentored as a group for twenty hours by either the Ottawa Renewable Energy Co-op, Just Food, Healthy Transportation Coalition, or the Ottawa Greenspace Alliance.
 Over the course of their mentorship, each individual Ambassador will give a presentation to their peers, colleagues, and community members on municipal climate action, and the many ways we can act to mitigate and adapt to climate change.
 The mentorship will culminate in the cohort planning and executing an event of their own, aimed at educating and engaging the general public on their issue area.
 It is our hope that by connecting young people with all of the ways its possible to act on climate on a municipal level, we’ll be able to shift the dial, and see change on this global issue, right here at home.

-Still not sure about being a Youth Climate Ambassador?
+Still not sure about why Youth Climate Ambassadors are important?
 Check out this infographic by C40 on why our cities play such a huge role in the fight against climate change, and why action at a municipal level is so important to making sure we have a liveable planet.